ory/elements/README.md

 ### Default Translations

-Ory Elements comes with default translations for any language that was added yet.
-They are located in the `src/locales` directory.
-The English messages are extracted from the code and merged with Kratos messages.
+Ory Elements comes with default translations for a few language, like Spanish and German.
+The language files are located in the `src/locales` directory.
+The English messages are extracted from this codebase and merged with Kratos messages.
 To update them, run `npm run generate-locales`.
 They need to be updated every time new messages are added to Elements or Kratos.
-All other languages are derived from the English messages (currently as a PR in this repository).
-The default translations are loaded by the `IntlProvider` from Ory Elements.
+All other languages are derived from the English messages.
+The `IntlProvider` from Ory Elements loads the default translations.

 ## Understanding Ory Elements